Summary

 How To Import Shopify Data To Google Sheets

 You’ll use Two Minute Reports for this example.
 TMR imports data from the Shopify API directly to Google Sheets in minutes.
-Another Google Sheets add-on to use is Supermetrics.
+Another Google Sheets extension to use is Supermetrics.

 1 – Go to your Google Drive workspace.